As an Amazon Associate, we earn from qualifying purchases. We also earn from other affiliate websites. See our full disclaimer.

-You are on a downsizing journey which includes a major decluttering of your closet.
+You are on a downsizing journey, including a major closet decluttering.
 You won’t need those extra hangers where you’re going!

-You Might Also Like: How to Ruthless When Decluttering Clothes and How to Downsize Your Wardrobe
+You Might Also Like: How to Be Ruthless When Decluttering Clothes and How to Downsize Your Wardrobe

-Somewhere along the line, it became standard to have ten or more place settings, a cabinet full of drinkware three cups deep, and a countless number of cooking utensils.
-It’s completely normal and I’ve been guilty of all these things.
-It was enlightening to find I could declutter 85% of my kitchenware and still have relatively the same cooking experience.
+Somewhere along the line, it became standard to have ten or more place settings, a cabinet full of drinkware three cups deep, and countless cooking utensils.
+It’s completely normal, and I’ve been guilty of all these things.
+It was enlightening to find that I could declutter 85% of my kitchenware and still have the same cooking experience.

 You probably have a couple of kitchen towels you use often.
 The rest are stored in a drawer or cupboard.
-Go ahead and let those that aren’t your favorites find a new home.
+Let those who aren’t your favorites find a new home.

 We all have a collection of kitchen gadgets that we just don’t use.
 Start adding these to a list of items to sell if they are in good condition.
 Be honest with yourself.
 Do you need a food processor, blender, and hand mixer – or can one appliance do what you need?
 Unless you are an avid cook or baker, you can probably get by with less.